oracle-livelabs/cloud-database-services/exadata-database-service-on-cc-masterclass/create-database-custom-image/create-database-custom-image.md

-# Create Custom Database Software Image using OCI Console
+# Create Application and Database Custom Image using OCI Console

 ## Introduction

-This lab walks you through creating a Custom Database Software Image using the OCI Console.
+This lab walks you through creating Application and Database Custom Image using the OCI Console.

   * **Database software images** are resources containing Oracle Database software used to provision and patch Oracle Databases and Oracle Database Homes.
   * **Database software images** are either **Oracle-published software releases** or **custom software images you create**.